 Outcome 3: High school students’ parents become more knowledgeable about STEM disciplines.

-As a secondary approach, parental and guardian engagement is an integral part of this project.
-A “Family STEM Night” will be held in the summer of 2018 at Clay Center of Charleston, West Virginia.
-Female high school students, their parents, female university students, female university faculty members, and female professionals from local companies will attend the Family STEM Night.
-A range of information related to STEM majors (such as STEM job availability and university STEM scholarships in West Virginia) will be provided to the parents.
-The parents will be encouraged to raise questions or concerns to our ambassadresses or university faculty members.
+As a secondary approach, parental and guardian engagement is an integral part of this project, we are organizing “Family STEM Night” at least once a year.
+Female high school students, their parents, female university students, female university faculty members, and female professionals from local companies attend the Family STEM Night.
+A range of information related to STEM majors (such as STEM job availability and university STEM scholarships in West Virginia) are provided to the parents.
+The parents are also encouraged to raise questions or concerns to our ambassadresses or university faculty members.
 Through this event, the adult participants are expected to be more knowledgeable about STEM, and in turn, would play a more constructive role their daughters’ education.